BNETDocs/bnetdocs-web/CONTRIBUTING.md

 * [VirtualBox](https://www.virtualbox.org/)

+A compute server provider may be used instead if preferred, and typically will have their own CentOS 7 image for use, which would allow the next step of grabbing the CentOS 7 iso image and installing it manually to be skipped.

 ### OS
 Using the virtualization software, create a virtual machine instance using the latest CentOS 7 x86\_64 iso image available for download